Pre-Merge Checklist

 What humans must check

-API design.
-Breaking changes to public APIs need explicit acknowledgement.
+- API design.
+Breaking-change acknowledgement per PR; changes to public APIs need explicit reviewer attention and explicit versioning.

 Blockers vs nits